Friday, June 17, 2011

 Suggested retail price $16-$19

-Imported / distributed by Wineberry in NYC
+Imported/distributed by Wineberry in NYC

-Made from 100% Roussette, also called “Altesse” the most predominant indigenous white grape variety of Savoie, this is a wine of great character and flavor, with loads of minerality.
+Made from 100% Roussette, also called “Altesse” the most predominant indigenous white grape variety of Savoie, this wine is of great character and flavor, with loads of minerality.
 Behind its light yellow-greenish color, the nose boasts aromas of slightly toasted hazelnut and dried fruit with blossom, floral hints.
-The palate of this mountainous wine unfolds with lemon zest and yellow fruit flavors intermingled with notes of sea brine, minerals and hay.
+The palate of this mountainous wine unfolds with lemon zest and yellow fruit flavors intermingled with notes of sea brine, minerals, and hay.
 The finish is very long and has touches of grapefruit, sherry, and more minerality.
 Versatile, crisp, coating, complex yet easy going, it will pair greatly with cheeses, fondue, pâté, and ham.

 Enjoy!,